Originally published on 18th September 2018 Last updated on 5th April 2024

 Problems with intestinal permeability can lead to numerous deficiencies.
 These include iron, ferritin, B12, D, Iodine etc. and your diagnosis with anaemia for example may actually be due to a failing thyroid gland.
 Read more here.

 Of course, addressing any conditions caused by hypothyroidism should always start by optimising thyroid treatment.
-When thyroid levels are brought up to optimal levels, as opposed to just being ‘in range’, a lot of symptoms and issues disappear for patients.
+When thyroid levels are brought up to optimal levels, as opposed to just being ‘in range’, a lot of symptoms and issues disappear or improve for patients.

 So, if you have any of the conditions or issues listed above, ensure your thyroid levels are optimal to rule them out.
-These include TSH, Free T3, Free T4, thyroid antibodies.
+These include TSH, Free T3, Free T4, and thyroid antibodies.

 With so many conditions that hypothyroidism can be mistaken for, just how many people worldwide are going untreated and living poor quality lives due to misdiagnosis?